-Top Breast Reconstruction Annapolis Plastic Surgeon
+Top Breast Reconstruction in Annapolis, MD

-Breast reconstruction is the surgical restoration of a breast following mastectomy.
+Breast reconstruction is the surgical restoration of a breast following a mastectomy.
 Regardless of if the breast was removed to treat cancer or to prevent cancer in a high-risk patient, it can be an emotionally overwhelming time.
 Whether you have immediate reconstruction at the time of your mastectomy or delayed reconstruction at some point in the future, the decision to pursue reconstruction is a very personal one.

-What are the types of breast reconstruction?
+What are the Types of Breast Reconstruction in Annapolis?

 Delayed breast reconstruction refers to waiting until your mastectomy has healed and you have completed any additional treatment you need before beginning breast reconstruction.
-Delayed reconstruction also refers to women who were not initially sure they wanted breast reconstruction and come to see a plastic surgeon after they have recovered from their mastectomy and treatment.
+Delayed reconstruction also relates to women who were not initially sure they wanted breast reconstruction and then come to see a plastic surgeon after they have recovered from their mastectomy and treatment.

 While there are many different types of breast reconstruction, they generally fall under two main categories: